yuushimizu/Mongoika/README.md

 ; => db.foods.remove({price: {$lt: 100}})
 ```

-`delete!` removes all documents that are returned from a received query.
+`delete!` removes all documents that are returned from the specified query.

 ### GridFS